-With lower-than-average APRs (annual percentage rates — the rates of interest you'll pay over a year), low-interest credit cards cut your interest charges and make it easier to pay down your balances quickly.
+With lower-than-average APRs (annual percentage rates — the rates of interest you'll pay over the course of a year), low-interest credit cards cut your interest charges and make it easier to pay down your balances.

 5. 0% APR credit cards

 What might be even better than a low-interest card?
-How about a no-interest credit card.
-These 0% APR cards can save you serious money on finance charges because you pay no interest at all during an introductory period.
+How about a no-interest credit card?

 6. Cash-back credit cards

-Since you're using credit cards anyway, why not earn some cash back from your spending?
-These cards offer a very basic reward: a small percentage of money back from your day-to-day shopping on the card.
+These cards offer a very basic reward: a small percentage of money back from your day-to-day shopping.

-Some cards give cash back only on certain purchases — such as gas and groceries, or when you buy from a particular store or website — while others put a little something back in your wallet from all of your spending on the card.
+Some cards give cash back only on certain purchases — such as gas and groceries — while others put a little something back in your wallet from all of your spending on the card.

 7. Rewards credit cards

-Lots of rewards cards also give you big, fat bonuses when you spend a certain amount with the card during the first few months.
+Similar to cash-back cards, a rewards credit card typically gives you a hefty bonus (a pile of extra rewards points) when you spend a certain amount with the card in the first few months.